 Today’s games are bigger, faster, more realistic, and far more complex than they have ever been.
 A modern computer game is a sophisticated application that is unlike other computer programs and apps, and it is especially true when it comes to user experience.
-Since most games are played for fun, thrill, entertainment or education, gamers have no patience to adjust or accommodate poor user experience design.
-Also, a game is often criticized for being too difficult or too easy to play.
-Thus, game design ought to be easy enough for new gamers to get used to, manipulating characters and progressing to new levels without a steep learning curve.
+Since most games are played for fun, thrill, entertainment, or education, gamers have no patience to adjust or accommodate poor user experience design.
+Also, a video game is often criticized for being too difficult or too easy to play.
+Thus, a game design ought to be easy enough for new gamers to get used to, manipulating characters and progressing to new levels without a steep learning curve.
 At the same time, it should be difficult enough to challenge the player’s skill and abilities to keep up the entertainment value.

-The types of bugs and imperfections are also things which set games apart from other kinds of software.
-In addition to functional defects which prevent a game from working properly, glitches are costly faults which are unique to games.
+The types of bugs and imperfections are also things that set games apart from other kinds of software.
+In addition to functional defects which prevent a game from working properly, glitches are costly faults that are unique to games.
 Glitching is the practice of exploiting faults in a video game’s programming to achieve an unfair advantage over other players or non-player characters (NPC’s).
 Imagine a player being able to run through walls and thus defying the game’s rules.
 Game glitches can have a wide variety of causes, although the most common causes are errors within the operating system, defects in a piece of software, or problems created by computer bugs.

 XBOSoft offers game testing services to help gaming companies come up with the next blockbusters!
 Below is a case study for Sago Mini.

 XBOSoft – Game Testing Services Case Study for Sago Mini